 In conclusion, both of these brands are high quality with plenty to offer in each category, including design and movement.
 The biggest competition comes from within the Swiss watch industry since both brands are based there, but this also makes them some of the highest quality timepieces out there and worth looking at if you’re interested in getting a new timepiece or just want to see what all the fuss is about.

 The big question: which brand do you prefer?
 If the value for money is your primary concern, go with Longines (just look up Longines Conquest 1/100th second).
-Their watches have exceptional water resistance as well as being very affordable compared to their Swiss competitors.
+Their watches have exceptional water-resistance as well as are very affordable compared to their Swiss competitors.
 If you want a top-quality, well-made watch with plenty of features, then go with Tissot.
 You won’t be disappointed.

 Thank you for taking the time to read this article.
 I hope it was useful to you.
 Here are some tools that I use as a horologist and hope you will find useful as well.